Benediction of the Blessed Sacrament: Exposition before the blessing

-Western Catholic Church
+Roman Catholic Church

 Before publication of the 1973 Rite of Eucharistic Exposition and Benediction, there was no codification of the rite.
 However, the guidelines for the Diocese of Rome issued under Pope Clement XII (and hence called the Clementine Instruction) and drawn up by the Cardinal Vicar, Prospero Lambertini (later Pope Benedict XIV), were widely adopted.

 The rite now in force for the Latin Church requires the use of incense at the beginning of the exposition and before the blessing, if the Blessed Sacrament is exposed in a monstrance, but not if a ciborium is used (although sometimes this is omitted).
 Similarly, the priest or deacon, wearing an alb or a surplice, should also put on a cope and use a humeral veil when giving the blessing with the Blessed Sacrament in a monstrance, but the cope is not required when using a ciborium.

 A person other than a priest or deacon authorized to expose the Eucharist for adoration cannot give the blessing with it.

 Immediately after the benediction, the Blessed Sacrament is replaced in the church tabernacle, while an acclamation such as "O Sacrament Most Holy", or the hymn Holy God, We Praise Thy Name.
 (An exception is if the Divine Praises in expiation of blasphemies, "Blessed be God" etc., follow; in that case, the Blessed Sacrament is put back to the altar, and the Divine Praises are said while an altar server removes the humeral veil from the celebrant and puts it back aside, usually to the credence table.
 The celebrant then reposes the Blessed Sacrament once the Divine Praises are finished.)

 Zucchetti are to be removed during the Benediction (and the preceding adoration) – they may only be donned again once the Blessed Sacrament is replaced.